locka99/cpp-to-rust-book/compiling_and_linking/index.md

 time = "0.1.35"
 ```

-Now when we run "cargo build", it will fetch "time" from crates.io and also any dependencies that "time" has itself.
+Now when we run `cargo build`, it will fetch "time" from crates.io and also any dependencies that "time" has itself.
 Then it will build each crate in turn automatically.
 It does this efficiently so iterative builds do not incur a penalty.
 External crates are download and built in your .cargo home directory.

 To use our external crate we declare it in the main.rs of our code, e.g.